SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/_ARCHITECTURE.md

 ## LLM Commands

-Cairn-PKM provides conversational commands for working with the system through LLMs.
-Commands are defined in `_cairn-pkm/llm/uploads/` and follow shared patterns for consistency.
+Cairn-PKM provides conversational commands for working with the system through LLMs like Claude.
+Commands are defined in `_cairn-pkm/llm/commands/` and follow shared patterns for consistency.

 ### Command Categories

 **Onboarding:**
 - `!tour` - Guided 5-minute walkthrough for new users
-- `!setup` - Interactive configuration wizard

 **Workflow Management:**
 - `!hi` - Open interactive session menu or display track overview